groundlight/framegrab/README.md

 devices = RTSPDiscovery.discover_onvif_devices()
 ```

 The `discover_onvif_devices()` will provide a list of devices that it finds in the `ONVIFDeviceInfo` format.
-An optional mode `auto_discover_modes` can be used to try different default credentials to fetch RTSP URLs:
+An optional mode `auto_discover_mode` can be used to try different default credentials to fetch RTSP URLs:

-- disable: Disable guessing camera credentials.
+- off: No discovery.
+- ip_only: Only discover the IP address of the camera.
 - light: Only try first two usernames and passwords ("admin:admin" and no username/password).
 - complete_fast: Try the entire DEFAULT_CREDENTIALS without delays in between.
 - complete_slow: Try the entire DEFAULT_CREDENTIALS with a delay of 1 seconds in between.